Chapter 7:

 Nyx sketched faster.
 “Hold.”
 The spiral flared brighter—hooked—shuddered as if something inside it wanted out.

 The hart’s head snapped toward Nyx.
 Its ribs bellowed.
-The long inhale dragged streamers of false light down, and Nathan finally saw the trick: it wasn’t just bending brightness.
-It was drinking it.
+The long inhale dragged streamers of false light down.
+The motes bent like rivers feeding into its chest.

-Nathan wasn’t.
-But he saw what no one else was watching: the “sky” wasn’t fixed.
-A bright seam of motes ran like a milky river overhead.
+He refused to be.
+And he saw what no one else was watching: the “sky” itself wasn’t fixed.
+A bright seam of motes ran like a milky river overhead, dipping lower every time the hart inhaled.
+A vein.
+Its food source.

 “Now,” Tamsin breathed.

-Bren hammered her shield into the shoulder, turning it.
-Sera’s blade slid clean along the inside foreleg—surgical, severing what would’ve been impossible a blink earlier.
+Bren hammered her shield into the hart’s shoulder, turning it.
+Sera’s blade slid clean along the inside foreleg—surgical, cutting what would’ve been impossible a blink earlier.

-Nyx’s spiral brightened and she tore it with a flick.
+Nyx’s spiral flared—then she ripped it apart with a flick.
 “Disperse.”

-Held light snapped outward in a wash.
-The grove’s false stars blazed once before resettling, steady again.
-The hart reeled—thirsting—and Tamsin slid under and drove her knife up behind the jaw.
+Light detonated outward in a wash.
+The grove’s false stars blazed once before falling steady again.

 Bren rolled one shoulder.
 “Hinge worked,” she said, as if discussing a door.